Personal InjuryHome and Car Safety Reminders

 DONATE TO FOOD FRENZY It’s OK to Ask for Help with Food An accident, injury, assault, or traumatic loss can take you out of work, leave you stranded without a vehicle, or amount to unexpected medical bills.
 Dealing with the stress of a serious accident may make things like shopping for groceries and cooking a… read morePremises Liability During Georgia Winters

 Happy New Year!
 We want to start the year with tips to navigate one of the most common personal injury situations: Premises Liability.
-An injury related to a property owner’s negligence can result in costly medical care and unexpected time off work.
-This can be incredibly stressful when you’re still paying off bills from gifts… read moreCan social media posts affect a lawsuit?
+If you’ve been injured, start a claim with our experienced Georgia premises liability attorneys at The Dixon Firm.
+An injury related to a property owner’s negligence can result in costly medical care… read moreCan social media posts affect a lawsuit?

 Posted in Personal Injury on November 11, 2021

 Many are already aware of the impact social media can have on relationships, careers, and even politics, but knowing how your online engagement can affect a potential lawsuit may surprise you.
-Social media posts may be used as evidence to disprove an injury claim, discredit a witness, or disqualify a juror.
-On the other hand,… read moreTaking Legal Action and Understanding Sexual Assault Law
+Social media posts may be used as evidence to: disprove an injury claim discredit a witness disqualify a juror On the other hand, images… read moreTaking Legal Action and Understanding Sexual Assault Law

 Attorney Daniel Adamson defines sexual violence according to Georgia law and provides legal recommendations from sexual assault attorneys to help victims to fight back.
 Backstory: In the City of Atlanta, 20% of rape cases were cleared exceptionally over the last 6 years.
 More than 200 suspects were never arrested or charged.
-According to some Georgia… read moreThe Uber Shooting Case & Fighting Arbitration
+According to some Georgia… read moreThe Uber Driver Shooting Case

-Attorney Rod Dixon describes a case where an Uber Eats delivery driver shot and killed a man outside of his own home.
+Attorney Rod Dixon describes a case of an Uber driver shooting.
+An Uber Eats delivery driver shot and killed a man outside of his own home.
 The rideshare company tried to avoid our client’s case going to court.
-Backstory: Earlier in the year, another Uber driver shot multiple passengers of his vehicle, killing one, after a dispute in an… read moreAn Overview of the Personal Injury Claims Process in Georgia
+Increased Rideshare Shootings Earlier in the year, another Uber driver shot multiple passengers in his vehicle, killing… read moreAn Overview of the Personal Injury Claims Process in Georgia

 While they may seem similar, every state has different laws and legal processes for criminal and civil cases.
 That includes cases related to personal injury accidents, such as auto accidents, workplace injuries, medical malpractice, or premises liability claims.
 If you have been injured in an accident and are considering filing a personal injury claim, there… read moreHow Much Compensation Can I Claim for a Nerve Injury?